rickytan/sketch-measure-downloader/README.md

 # sketch-measure-downloader
-A Chrome extension to download sketch-measure asserts as zip
+A Chrome extension to download sketch-measure assets as zip

 ## Install
 1. Install from Chrome web store.